 In November 2006, silicone gel-filled breast implant devices were approved by the United States Food and Drug Administration (FDA) for use in breast augmentation and reconstruction.
-This includes their use in surgery to revise or maintain the outcomes of individuals who have existing breast implants.
-Silicone gel-filled breast implants can be used for revision surgery in patients who have previously undergone breast augmentation or reconstruction with silicone gel or saline-filled breast implants.
+This includes their use in situations of surgery to revise or maintain the outcomes of individuals who have existing breast implants.
+Silicone gel-filled breast implants can be used for revision of procedures in patients who have formerly undergone breast augmentation or reconstruction with silicone gel- or saline-filled breast implants.